Carnero Guard Station

 Pets are allowed at the facility, but must be under control at all times; they must not harass wildlife or livestock.
 Pets are not allowed to be on the furniture, including beds, couches, and chairs.
 Pet hair on those surfaces are very difficult to remove, and can cause allergic reactions.
 Be considerate of others.

-All garbage and food must be packed out; do not burn garbage in the fire pit.
+All garbage and food must be packed out; do NOT burn garbage in the fire pit.

 Please clean the guard station before leaving and ensure the gate is locked upon departure.